confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 }
 ```

-TODO: talk about why a factory is needed
+- TODO: talk about why a factory is needed
-TODO: Intermediate type restrictions
+- TODO: Intermediate type restrictions
+- TODO: map

 ## Add the uberjar to ksqlDB server